 How long does it take to set up an aquaponics system?

-It usually takes around 2-3 days to set up an aquaponics system.
+Setting up an aquaponics system usually takes around 2-3 days.
 However, this will vary depending on the size and complexity of the system.

 What type of greenhouse is best for aquaponics?